Site: Individual Community Placements

 DESCRIPTION: The Job Training program is a community-based vocational option for students who learn best when actively engaged in hands-on learning in non-classroom instructional environments.
-Additionally, instructional sessions are conducted weekly at the home school.
+Students meet weekly at their home school with Job Training instructors.
 Based on the student’s prior experiences, a progression toward competitive employment is determined.
 Students receive one-on-one support in gaining the skills for successful employment.
-Through community job placements, students may earn up to 3 vocational-elective credits per year.
+Through community job placements, students earn vocational-elective credits.
 Students must provide their own transportation to job placements or utilize public transportation.
 Program outcomes are: job search skills, employability skills, career exploration, and paid work experience.

-PROGRAM CHARACTERISTICS: The Job Training program requires fifteen hours per week of activity which includes the instructional sessions, job search activity, and paid or unpaid vocational placements.
-Although a student’s job placement activities can occur after the regular academic day, ideally a student’s class schedule would include 2 to 3 periods per day of vocational Job Training.
+PROGRAM CHARACTERISTICS: The Job Training program requires fifteen hours per week of activity which includes the in-school instructional sessions, job search activity, and paid or unpaid community placements.
+Typically, a student’s job placement activities occur after the regular academic day, however a student could be scheduled for early release.
 This would enable a student to combine an abbreviated academic day with a job placement activity.
-The flexibility of the Job Training program’s schedule enables students to plan individually for the completion of academic requirements while earning elective credits for a vocational experience.
-Instructional sessions occur during the regular school day at the student’s home school, and are scheduled around academics, e.g. during study halls/study skill periods.
-Enrollment is typically for a two year period (11 year term or post-12 vocational activities which may include career exploration, internships, unpaid placements, competitive (paid) work experiences, and exploration of post-secondary training options.
-Students earn a maximum of 3 elective credits per year for engagement in fifteen hours of vocational activity per week.
+The flexibility of the program’s schedule enables students to plan individually for the completion of academic requirements while earning elective credits from a work experience.
+Instructional sessions occur during the regular school day at the student’s home school, and are scheduled around academics: during study halls or study skill periods.
+Enrollment is typically for a two year period (11th-12th), but can also be for a senior year-only term.
+Students engage in vocational activities which include career exploration, internships, unpaid placements, competitive (paid) work experiences, and exploration of post-secondary training options.
+Students earn a maximum of 3 elective credits per year for fifteen hours of combined instructional and employment activities.